-In terms of prefix count the size of the routing table continues to grow at a rate of some 10% p.a.
-The number of routed stub AS numbers (new edge networks) grew by 7% in 2016, similar to the growth rate of the previous two years.
-The effects of increasing scarcity of IPv4 addresses is evident, with the span of advertised networks growing by just 1% through 2016.
-It appears that the drivers for growth in the IPv4 network in 2016 continued at a pace that is similar to that of the previous 24 months.
-However, as the address supply is slowing down the compensatory move is that the address space being divided up into smaller units, and presumably this routing change is accompanied by the increasing use of IPv4 Network Address Translation to accommodate the network's growth pressures.
+In terms of advertised prefixes the size of the routing table continues to grow, but the 8% recorded through 2017 is slightly than the 10% p.a. which is the average of the previous three years.
+The number of routed stub AS numbers (new edge networks) grew by 6% in 2017, which is again slightly smaller than the growth rate of the previous two years.
+The effects of increasing scarcity of IPv4 addresses is evident, with the span of advertised networks growing by just 1% through 2017.
+It appears that the drivers for growth in the IPv4 network in 2017 are slowing down compared to the previous three years.
+As IPv4 addresses are being placed under increasingly higher scarcity pressure, the compensatory move is that the advertised address space being divided up into smaller units, and presumably this routing change is accompanied by the increasing use of IPv4 Network Address Translation to accommodate the underlying network's growth pressures.

 The overall conclusions from this collection of observations is that the IPv4 network continues to grow, but as the supply of new addresses is slowing down, what is now becoming evident is more efficient use of addresses, which results in the granularity of the IPv4 inter-domain routing system becoming finer.

 The density of inter-AS interconnection continues to increase.
-The growth of the Internet is not "growth from the edge" as the network is not getting any larger in terms of average AS path change.
+The growth of the Internet is not "outward growth from the edge" as the network is not getting any larger in terms of average AS path change.
 Instead, the growth is happening by increasing the density of the network by attaching new networks into the existing transit structure and peering at established exchange points.
 This makes for a network whose diameter, measured in AS hops, is essentially static, yet whose density, measured in terms of prefix count, AS interconnectivity and AS Path diversity, continues to increase.
 This denser mesh of interconnectivity could be potentially problematical in terms of convergence times if the BGP routing system used a dense mesh of peer connectivity, but the topology of the network continues along a clustered hub and spoke model, where a small number of transit ASs directly service a large number of stub edge networks.
 This implies that the performance of BGP in terms of time and updates required to reach convergence continues to be relatively static.